rwcarlsen/cppscratch/matprop.md

 * Still need to figure out how to get Valuer class to support a reference type as the template parameter.

+* In addition to using the property when you want to, you have to separately (in objects that are materialpropertyinterface subclasses) mark properties as stateful-wanted or suffer a one-step lag where an initial-value placeholder is used the first time you call getOld[er] and further calls will then automatically track stage/store future old values.

 Strengths:

 * Preserves not storing/cacheing/reusing material properties between computations unless needed